-This web page provides tips to make taking essiac easier.
-Learn how to make taking essiac easier, no matter what your trouble is.
+Check out our tips to make taking essiac easier.
+Learn how to make taking essiac easier, no matter what your main difficulty is.
 Read a tip, leave a tip!
 Tips are organized by category.
 Enjoy!

 This tip was submitted from Allan Blake: